ea-ae/humeum/README.md

 # Humeum

 Humeum is a webapp for retirement planning.
-Still in progress, not all features outlined are complete.
+The project had an emphasis on the backend, where I tried out a lot of new technologies & design patterns.

 ## Features